turingschool/curriculum/source/topics/debugging/debugger.markdown

 ```

 * In line 3 I tell the debugger to `display @article`.
-* It will then show a line like #4 for each prompt.
-You can see `@article` starts as `nil` (a blank because the debugger calls `.to_s` on `nil` which gives you an empty string).
+* It will then show a line like #4 for each prompt. `@article` starts as `nil` which shows up blank like running `puts nil`.
 * Then after I call `next` and a value is assigned to `@article`, the value appears on line 6.
 * Notice that the display persists for later instructions like line 10.

 In fact, when you `display` a variable it will show up for all further debugger calls in that process.
 So if your server stays running, you'll see variables displayed from a previous request's debugging.

 Want to stop displaying a variable?
 Call `undisplay` with the number displayed next to the variable.
 So in this case, I'd see the `1:` next to `@article` and call `undisplay 1`.

 #### Dropping into IRB